trs80gp - A TRS-80 Model 1,2,3,4,16,DT-1,Videotex Emulator

 In turbo mode keyboard input can get very difficult with characters repeated frequently. trs80gp addresses this by dropping out of turbo mode whenever a key is pressed.
 This automated return to normal speed can be turned on or off by Keyboard → Auto De-Turbo menu.

 Ctrl-Alt-C and Ctrl-Insert and Ctrl-Alt-V and Shift-Insert are shortcuts for "Copy" and "Paste" respectively.

 Use F11 to save a screenshot and Shift-F11 to save a cleanshot which is a screenshot without any beam drop-outs that appear as they do on the real Model I.

 Alt-F5 activates the machine's reset button.
-The Model I's reset button is not a hard reset and will not restart the machine in the case of an especially bad crash.
-In that case use Ctrl-Alt-F5 to do a cold reset to reboot the emulated Model I or File → Warm Restart.
+The Model I's reset button is not a hard reset and will not reboot the machine in the case of an especially bad crash.
+In that case use Ctrl-Alt-F5 to do a warm restart to reboot the emulated Model I or File → Warm Restart.
 Shift-Ctrl-Alt-F5 or File → Cold Restart is the same as a warm restart but it also re-initializes all RAM.

 Alt-Enter will toggle between windowed and full screen mode.

 Alt-F4 is the standard Windows shortcut to exit the program which may not be familiar to Wine users.
 For that matter Alt by itself will move focus to the menu where you can use the keyboard to navigate and Alt-F, Alt-E will active the File, Edit and View menus respectively and so on for other top-level menus.